Disinheriting adult children is possible

 Legal obligations can involve, for example claims based on unjust enrichment or other claims based on a testator’s duty to provide for a spouse or infant children.

 McLachlin J described the moral duties as found in “society’s reasonable expectations of what a judicious person would do in the circumstances, by reference to contemporary community standards” (p.
 822 emphasis added).

 If the estate is large enough then all claims should be satisfied.
 Otherwise the court must prioritize the various claims.
 Legal claims will take priority over moral claims – i.e. legal claims must be satisfied first.

 The Chief Justice noted that although the moral claims of adult children may be more tenuous than that of the spouse or dependent child, where the size of the estate permits, some provision for such children should be made, unless there are circumstances that would negate such an obligation (Tataryn at p.
 822 emphasis added).

 In cases where several adult children bring wills variance claims, the court will weigh the strength of each claim.
 As Smith J (as she then was) said in Ryan v Delhaye Estate 2003 BCSC 1083 para ” In the absence of express reasons for an unequal distribution, contemporary standards create a reasonable expectation of children sharing equally in a parent’s estate.”

 Section 5 B.C.
-Wills Variation Act — Reasons for Disinheritance
+Wills Variation Act – Reasons for disinheriting adult children

-In order to be given effect by a court, the testator’s reasons for disinheriting an adult child must be valid and rational.
+In order to be given effect by a court, the testator’s reasons for disinheriting adult children must be valid and rational.

 Section 5 of the British Columbia Wills Variation Act permits the court to accept evidence of the testator’s reasons for disinheritance and can take those reasons into account in determining if the will should be varied.